aria-tools/ARIA-tools/README.md

 ------

 ## Software Dependencies
-Below we list the key dependencies for ARIA-tools.
-See environment.yml for complete list.
+Below we list the key dependencies for ARIA-tools. `pyproject.toml` defines the authoritative pip install surface, while `environment.yml` provides a full contributor environment for repo work and CI.

 ### Packages
 ```